David Gargiulo __ Tell me about your journey; how did you get into acting?

 DG __ So, how did you come into the role of Beth Davenport [the investigative journalist]?

-LW __ I worked with Steven Moffat, Sue Vertue, and Hartswood Films on Dracula a couple of years earlier.
+LW __ I worked with Steven Moffat, Sue Vertue, and Hartswood Films on Dracula several years earlier.
 And I always wanted to work with them again, so when the role came up, I just read the first episode, and after reading it, I wanted to be involved.
 I knew Dolly Wells and Stanley Tucci were attached to this project.
 I worked with Dolly before on Dracula and the team at Hartswood, so it felt really familiar.
 So I jumped at the opportunity when it came into my inbox.

 LW __ Yes, it was on BBC and Netflix.